Ignite the Kundalini Serpent and activate all Chakras.

 Healing Properties of Atlantasite

 Spiritual: Atlantasite unites the powers of Heaven and Earth.
 It teaches us about our place in the web and circle of life, and how to be a good steward of this planet.
 It also reminds us that that Higher Beings, wise and compassionate, are watching over us and want to help us during times of need.
 Atlantasite activates our intuition and the Kundalini Serpent, helping us connect with both Higher Beings and our own Highest Self.
 It also is an excellent tool for exploring past lives, both human and animal and even plant!
-It is attuned to ALL the Chakras; is linked to Gemini and Virgo, and the elements of Earth and Wind; and vibrates to the numbers 5 and 8.
+It is attuned to ALL the Chakras and linked to Gemini and Virgo.
+It is connected to the Elements of Earth and Wind; and vibrates to the numbers 5 and 8.

 Emotional: Atlantasite has a very grounding, calm, and loving energy that can help us to look at our life objectively and compassionately.
 It reminds us that we are still learning and that wisdom grows through time and experience.
 It urges us to be patient and to release any fears we may have about change and to look to the future with hope and faith.
 Atlantasite encourages us to connect with others, especially elders and teachers who can help us become more “emotionally intelligent.”
 This is particularly good for helping us to create and nurture loving relationships, whether romantic, familial, or platonic.
 Later on, we in turn have the opportunity to share this knowledge with others, and with one small step at a time, our world becomes a better and more loving place.